jsmoriss/jsm-show-post-meta/readme.txt

 <strong>Need some help debugging your post meta?</strong>

-The JSM's Show Post Meta plugin displays all post meta (aka custom fields) keys and their unserialized values in a metabox on the bottom of post editing pages.
+The JSM's Show Post Meta plugin displays all post meta (aka custom fields) keys and their unserialized values in a metabox at the bottom of post editing pages.

 = Available Filters =